openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 - http://docs.openstack.org/

-This will vastly help you understand what the configurations and options do when anvil configures them.
+This will vastly help you understand what the configurations and options do when ANVIL configures them.

 Linux
 -----

-One of the tested Linux distributions (RHEL 6.2+ until further updated)
+One of the tested distributions.

+- RHEL 6.2+
+- CentOS 6.2+
+- Oracle Enteprise Linux 6.2+

-You can get RHEL 6.2+ (**64-bit** is preferred) from http://rhn.redhat.com/.
+You can get CentOS 6.2+ (**64-bit** is preferred) from https://www.centos.org/

 Networking
 ----------